codenvibes/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 <details>
 <summary><b><a href=" "> </a>The difference between unit and integration tests.</b></summary><br>

-Unit and integration tests are both essential components of software testing, but they serve different purposes and focus on different levels of the application.
-Here's a breakdown of their differences:

 ### Unit Tests
 1. **Scope**:
    - Unit tests focus on testing individual components or functions of the code in isolation.